 Swim with dolphins in the Amazon, cycle the world's most dangerous road, and explore ancient Inca ruins – these must-do activities reveal the highlights of Bolivia and beyond...

 A trip to Bolivia isn’t complete without a visit to the world’s largest salt flat.
 A dazzlingly white expanse of mirror-like surfaces, rock formations and cacti-studded islands, Salar de Uyuni is a land of big skies and endless horizons.

-A visit in the dry season (late April-October) reveals its unique blanket of hexagon-shaped salt deposits, which form as a natural result of evaporation in the post-summer period.
-While heavy rainfall in the wet season (November-April) replenishes the surface to form a vast reflective mirror.
+A visit in the dry season (late April to October) reveals its unique blanket of hexagon-shaped salt deposits, which form as a natural result of evaporation in the post-summer period.
+While heavy rainfall in the wet season (November to April) replenishes the surface to form a vast reflective mirror.

 The 10 billion tonnes of salt that form this distinctive dry plain is a stark contrast to the giant lake that once dominated the landscape in the Mesolithic period.
 But take note: this isn’t the kind of salt you’ll want to add to your fish and chips.

 Straddling the border between Bolivia and Peru, Lake Titicaca is rich in ancient Inca settlements and underwater ruins – and it's home to over 530 aquatic species, including the rare giant frog.
 The local delicacy is freshly-caught smoked trout, washed down with ripe papaya juice.

 Boats regularly ply the waters to Isla Del Sol, where you can immerse yourself in quiet island life and watch the sun rise in the same spot where – according to local lore – it first rose thousands of years ago.
 Navigating this idyllic island couldn’t be easier, with signposted trails that lead you to sacred ruins in its remotest corners.